Hassan-Elseoudy/Hassan-Elseoudy/README.md

 🌱 I'm a **Software Engineer**, graduated from Alexandria University, **Computer and Communication Engineering** department.
 I do coding for life as I enjoy it, not only during work, Adaptive with different technologies and Interested in exploring new tools.

+I currently work at [Zalando](https://en.zalando.de/) as a Backend Engineer, Inbound Shipment and Transportation Department.
+This sub-area builds and maintains the systems that enable Partners to notify and deliver the goods as defined in Purchase Orders to Zalando in a highly efficient and automated way so that Zalando gets the ordered assortment into the warehouse.

+- Responsible for developing and maintaining the supplier portal, which is a B2B web based application to create and monitor shipping notices/delivery process.
+- As the delivery lead, I am accountable for effectively implementing initiatives and ensuring they are completed within the deadlines expected by the business side.
+- Participated in developing initiatives/micro-services to serve as a basis for the capacity planning, error handling and forecasting for each warehouse (inbound processing).
+- Monitoring with checks and alerts for anomalies detection using ZMON and Grafana
+- Working on Microservices in Java, Kotlin and SpringBoot, Postgresql for DB with communication over REST APIs and events (Nakadi/Kafka).

 Check out my <a href="https://hassan-elseoudy.github.io/" target="_blank">portfolio</a>